BaranEkin/voxel-carving-with-aruco/README.md

 - In `3d_printing`, we have our 3D printing objects, render images from Meshlab and images of the actual objects (later we have changed some objects printed in green to achieve a good result for color thresholding).

-- You have to download `resources` folder from [HERE](https://1drv.ms/u/s!AgHAFcbMEq4ZhRJ8g-LL9EviCca8?e=zohIgJ).
-Which contains our actual images to carve the voxel grid.
+- You have to download `resources` folder from [HERE](https://drive.google.com/file/d/1yZKPRiDc-HhdcWEADHqyIDOwCa_cAddP/view?usp=sharing).
+It contains the U2Net model and 3 image datasets (teapot, bunny, phone booth) that we used in this project to carve voxel grids.

-- At last, you have to create a folder named `Build` to compile the application.
+- Finally, you have to create a folder named `Build` to compile the application.

 ## Running the Code